Ivystrode/RNET/readme.md

 LMT-Desktop-2: use project_env dir for virtual env

+Make sure all PCs have git config set to match github account email address, otherwise commits will appear to come from some random user (FFS!)

 - The UNIT directory is what will be installed on each static/rover unit.
 This will contain control code for the individual unit (inc for motion if a rover), communication code for talking to the hub, and a unique unit_id file

 - The HUB directory is what will run on the server.
 This will contain a web interface and a telegram bot to control and check the status of all units.